See My Lawyer

 See My Lawyer is a 1945 American comedy film directed by Edward F. Cline and written by Edmund Hartmann and Stanley Davis.
 It is based on the 1939 musical See My Lawyer by Richard Maibaum and Harry Clork.
-The film stars Ole Olsen, Chic Johnson, Alan Curtis, Grace McDonald, Noah Beery Jr., Franklin Pangborn and Edward Brophy.
+The film stars Ole Olsen, Chic Johnson, Alan Curtis, Grace McDonald, Noah Beery Jr., Franklin Pangborn, and Edward Brophy.
 The film was released on March 9, 1945, by Universal Pictures.

 Plot

-The entertainers, "Ole & Chic", have received better offers elsewhere, and are eager to break their contract at Wagonhorn's nightclub.
-Wagonhorn is just as eager to keep them on at the low salary he signed them for.
-However, when the team takes drastic measures one night, destroying the club and subjecting the patrons to slapstick abuse, Wagonhorn is so frightened by this display he sells the club to the two of them just to get away from them.
-Although an insulted patron (Ed Brophy) files a damage suit against "Ole & Chic", they not only win the suit, but the beginning law firm they hire to defend them ends up prospering from the publicity.
+Comedians Olsen and Johnson are under contract as the resident headliners at B. J. Wagonhorn's nightclub, so they can't accept a movie offer from Hollywood.
+A struggling law firm convinces them to break their nightclub contract.
+The comedians hire stooges to pose as the club's customers, who will be insulted and abused by Olsen and Johnson's slapstick antics.
+These "customers" file 39 phony lawsuits against Wagonhorn, and in desperation he sells the nightclub to Olsen and Johnson.
+The stratagem backfires, however, when a genuine lawsuit is filed against Olsen and Johnson.
+The case is tried in a courtroom, but is decided on the scene at Olsen & Johnson's nightclub.